 - Teachers' learning outcomes and experiences in language courses in English and in Irish should be underpinned by the aims and pedagogical principles of The Primary Language Curriculum/Curaclam Teanga na Bunscoile 2019. - Course content, where applicable, should make meaningful links to the content and the methodologies outlined in the Primary School Curriculum (1999, 2019, 2023), and promote reflection, creativity, innovation and excellence in teaching, learning and assessment.
 Courses in mathematics, STEM and creativity should align with the principles of the Primary Mathematics Curriculum (2023) - Strategies to promote School Self-Evaluation should underpin the design and content of all courses.
 The course design and learning outcomes for teachers should be informed by the document, Looking at Our School 2022-A Quality Framework for Primary Schools and Special Schools (DE, 2022).
-Please see section below for further details of school selfevaluation requirements - Course design, content and learning outcomes for teachers should be informed by the current Department of Education policies and strategies, the Primary School Curriculum (1998, 2019, and 2023) and be focused on improving and promoting innovation and excellence in teaching, learning and assessment. - It is the responsibility of the provider to have systems in place so as to provide inspectors with non-editing administrative access to the course.
-Access to up-to-date information when requested on all aspects of online courses, such as registration and completion numbers, the number of participants assigned to a dedicated tutor, hours logged, assignments, relevant communications, participant feedback etc. will also be required.
+Please see section below for further details of school self-evaluation requirements - Course design, content and learning outcomes for teachers should be informed by the current Department of Education policies and strategies, the Primary School Curriculum (1998, 2019, and 2023) and be focused on improving and promoting innovation and excellence in teaching, learning and assessment. - Course design and content should be the provider's original work and design.
+Providers should ensure that their courses, and the resources that are used do not plagiarise or infringe a person's/organisation's copyright or any other intellectual property rights, including but not limited to plagiarism.
+Providers who include the work, images, ideas, opinions, electronic resources, handouts, powerpoint presentations, recordings, music, video clips or software of others, without properly acknowledging the source and without the source's written permission will have the recognition for their courses withdrawn for the current cycle of the summer course programme.

+- The course provider must have systems in place so as to provide inspectors with non-editing administrative access to the course.
+Upon request, access to up-to-date information on all aspects of online courses, such as registration and completion numbers, the number of participants assigned to a dedicated tutor, hours logged, assignments, relevant communications, participant feedback etc. must be provided.
 Where such systems are not in place, approval for the course will be withdrawn by TES. - Learning records: All participants should have the facility to take their learning record away.
 In online and blended courses, learning records should be in electronic format and at a minimum must contain the six completed assignments and all posts to the forums by the participant.
 The learning record may contain tasks, work samples, assignments, photographs, reflections and other artefacts that demonstrate their learning during the course.
-In face-to-face courses, the learning records may be either in hard-copy, or providers may choose to provide a platform for electronic records of learning.

-- Learning records must also contain a CPD log.
-The log should verify that the participant has completed - o a minimum of ten hours of learning online and - o 10 hours (self-verified) allowable for other learning activities.
+In face-to-face courses, the learning records may be either in hard-copy, or providers may choose to provide a platform for electronic records of learning. - Learning records must also contain a CPD log.
+For online courses, the log should verify that the participant has completed - o a minimum of ten hours of learning online and - o 10 hours (self-verified) allowable for other learning activities.

-In addition it should be noted that for the Summer Course Programme 2023, it is also open to providers to move to rebalancing the format of online courses, for example, by providing 13 hours asynchronous learning online and 7 hours self-verified learning offline.
+In addition it should be noted that for the Summer Course Programme 2024, it is also open to providers to move to rebalancing the format of online courses, for example, by facilitating more asynchronous learning (e.g. providing 13 hours synchronous learning online) and reducing the number of self-verified hours for offline learning (e.g. 7 hours self-verified learning offline).